Gordonby/ACS-K8S-Lab-L200/README.md

 TA-DA.
 Autohealing!

 ## Exercise 6 - Sock shop
+Ok, so Exercises 1-5 have been pretty simple.
+We're familiar with kubectl, we've created a couple of containers and feeling pretty confident eh?
+Now yets run up the Sock Shop, a multi-container deployment which has a web front-end, nosql database and a slew of services.
+The purpose of this is
+1. Introduction to namespaces
+1. Introduction to YAML
+1. Introduction to services
+1. Introduction to deployments

 * You will find the sock shop yaml files inside the SockShop folder.
 Have at look the various components of the solution and how they are formulated in yaml
 * Deploy the objects using: